Penguins

 At this rate, the Penguins’ season will soon be about development, and he’ll have the opportunity to learn a few more hard knocks.

 “I don’t know if it’s a case of we’re coming off the break and we need to get some game action.
-But I know that both (Nedeljkovic) and and Joel are capable of better,” coach Mike Sullivan said.
+But I know that both (Nedeljkovic) and Joel are capable of better,” coach Mike Sullivan said.
 “You know, Joel’s a young goaltender.
 He’s very athletic.
 We’re really excited about about this guy.
 But he’s a young goaltender.
 He’s going through a learning process here.”

 The Penguins have 23 games remaining and have just 55 points.
 For them to get to 92 points, they’ll need the equivalent of 18.5 wins of the next 23.

 “We understand where we’re at.
 We know that every game is important.
 Every two points are important.
 We’re just going to stay in the moment and keep fighting,” said Sullivan.
 “And we’re going to fight until the very end.
 So we’re going to do everything we can to stay in the race here.
 I thought we fought hard tonight.
 We didn’t get the result.
 We’ve got to figure out where we go from here, but.
-I don’t think anybody is (pause), it’s not doom and gloom.”
+I don’t think anybody is (pause).
+It’s not doom and gloom.”

 Xs and Os

-Sullivan devised a little scheme to deal with the Rangers forecheck.
+Sullivan devised a little scheme to deal with the Rangers’ forecheck.
 It’s not like Sullivan hasn’t seen Peter Laviolette’s system before, and the Penguins were able to wrestle control early in the game by keeping their F3 high.

 Simply, the Penguins dominated the puck by taking away the Rangers game.
 Sullivan outcoached Laviolette.